ArnieO/SmartMeterDocumentation/README.md

 Document collection: HAN interface for Smart energy meters in European countries

 ## Introduction
 This is a collection of documents related to the HAN (Home Area Network) port on Smart energy meters ("Smart meters") in some European countries.
+The information is edited to the best of my knowledge, but in some case solid information is hard to find - so there might be errors.
+Please contact me (rise an "issue" here!) if you see errors or misunderstandings.

 ## National technical requirements
 | Country | National authority | Specification document |